neonlabsorg/neon-client-transfer/README.md

-  const {setPending, setSign, setError} = useStates() const {publicKey} = useWallet() const {account} = useWeb3React() const { createNeonTransfer, createSolanaTransfer } = useNeonTransfer({
+  const {setPending, setSign, setError} = useStates() const {publicKey} = useWallet() const {account} = useWeb3React()
+  // please, add your own custom solana connection, if you use it in the context of your app.
+Pass it as second argument at neon transfer hook. const connection = useConnection() const { createNeonTransfer, createSolanaTransfer } = useNeonTransfer({
     onBeforeCreateInstruction: () => {
       setPending(true)